-Lower Mainland of British Columbia is especially enchanting in autumn.
-And not only due to amber foliage.
+Lower Mainland of British Columbia is especially enchanting in autumn, not only due to amber foliage.
 Vancouver area offers tons of scary, fun and incredibly exciting Halloween events that encourage people of all ages to put on their costumes and go trick-or-treating, visit haunted houses, Halloween parties, tours and festivals.

 Vancouver Halloween Parade & Expo (Oct 11–13, 2019)

 Vancouver Halloween Parade & Expo is the largest celebration of all things Halloween in downtown Vancouver.
-A three-day festival includes several exhibitions and a comic convention.
+The three-day festival includes several exhibitions and a comic convention.
 There are plenty of cosplay, games, anime, makeup, cinema and arts.
-Held between Drake and Smithe streets, along Howe and Granville, the Vancouver Halloween Parade & Expo culminates with a massive Halloween Parade on Sunday that ends with live music and art performance.
+Held between Drake and Smithe street, along Howe and Granville, the Vancouver Halloween Parade & Expo culminates with a massive Halloween Parade on Sunday that ends with live music and art performance.
 The 1.5-km parade route features over 2,000 performers and draws over 100,000 spectators.

 Parade of Lost Souls (November 2, 2019)

 Parade of Lost Souls is the unique event for East Vancouver that takes place on the closest Saturday to Halloween in the Commercial Drive area.
-Each year the parade is held at a different location each year.
+Each year the parade is held at a different location.
 The 2019 Parade starts at the crossroads of Napier St and Commercial Drive.
 Hundreds of people in mystic costumes walk the streets from 7 p.m. to 10 p.m.
 There is also an after-party that lasts until 1 a.m.
 The event is organized by Dusty Flowerpot Cabaret and attracts many performers and artists.

 Celebrate the Night (October 27, 2019)